jwang-c/Postprocessing-using-LCuts/README.md

 LCuts: Linear Clustering of Bacteria using Recursive Graph Cuts.
 This repo will showcase the post-processing procedure on under-segmented cluster using LCuts for 3D bacterial dataset.

 ## Related papers
 Please cite the following papers if you are referring the code.
 And please let me know if you have any questions.
+Thank you!
 Email: jiewang@virginia.edu

 [1] Wang J, Batabyal T, Zhang M, Zhang J, Aziz A, Gahlmann A, Acton ST. Lcuts: Linear Clustering of Bacteria Using Recursive Graph Cuts.
 In 2019 IEEE International Conference on Image Processing (ICIP) 2019 Sep 22 (pp. 1575-1579).
 IEEE.

 [2] Zhang M, Zhang J, Wang Y, Wang J, Achimovich AM, Acton ST, Gahlmann A. Non-Invasive Single-Cell Morphometry and Tracking in Living Bacterial Biofilms.
 Submitting soon.
+For other codes related to [2], please see [BCM3D](https://github.com/GahlmannLab/BCM3D).

 ## Code description
 There are four major steps included in the main function.